usecake/AC_Moive-list-with-MVC/README.md

 - manage your favorite list

 ### Searching
-Search movie titles in the search bar
+type the title of the movies in search bar
 ### Favorite List
-In index page, press the `+` button on the movie to keep it into favorite list
+In index page, press the `+` button on the movie to keep it into favorite list.
 <br> You can checkout the favorite list in `favorite.html`
 <br> press `x` to remove it from favorite list